Last Updated on 9 July 2021 by Dan

 You then simply do cost of room minus cashback payout to work out true cost.

-An important note on cashback
+An important note on getting cashback with hotels.

 Before you actually make your final purchase, close all windows on your browser and then load up only TopCashback and go directly to the site through this without Kayak, Tripadvisor or anything else up in the background.